andrew-codechimp/HA-Battery-Notes/docs/community.md

 ### Battery Low Notification
 Raise a persistent notification when a battery is low, dismiss when it's not low

+!!! note

+    Battery Threshold events are only raised when the device has a Battery+ entity or a [Battery Low Template](./index.md/#battery_low_template) is added to the Battery Notes configuration.

 ```yaml
 alias: Battery Low Notification
 description: Battery Low Notification with auto dismiss